IsabellaLR/Flicks2/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - Flicks

-**Name of your app** shows the latest movies currently playing in theaters.
+Flicks shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: 5 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [ ] User can **scroll through current movies** from the Movie Database API
+* [X] User can **scroll through current movies** from the Movie Database API

 The following **stretch** features are implemented: